Getting a Mortgage When Self Employed

 Can I get a self employed mortgage with no accounts?

-It’s unlikely any lender will approve a mortgage application without any accounts.
 The lenders need to undertake affordability checks which is only possible with proof of your income.

 Is a Self-Employed Mortgage Based on Gross or Net Profit?